sotrh/learn-wgpu/docs/beginner/tutorial6-uniforms/README.md

 ```

 1. Because we've created a new bind group, we need to specify which one we're using in the shader.
 The number is determined by our `render_pipeline_layout`.
 The `texture_bind_group_layout` is listed first, thus it's `group(0)`, and `camera_bind_group` is second, so it's `group(1)`.
 2. Multiplication order is important when it comes to matrices.
-The vector goes on the right, and the matrices gone on the left in order of importance.
+The vector goes on the right, and the matrices go on the left in order of importance.

 ## A controller for our camera